Spiced Pumpkin Cookies Recipe

 • 1/2 cup unsalted butter softened

-• 1 cup pumpkin puree fresh or canned
+• 1 cup pumpkin puree (canned or homemade, unsweetened)

 • 1 large egg at room temperature